ivars-melecis/laravel-mix-spritesheet/README.md

 # Icon spritesheet with Laravel Mix

 SVG icons can be served in multiple ways and one of them is utilising svg fragment identifiers.
-This sample uses Fragment identifier + CSS 3 combination.
+This sample uses fragment identifier + CSS3 combination.
 This means that there is no need to render SVG spritesheet at the top of the document and then use `<use></use>` tag.
-The following Sample assumes that spritesheet is kept under the same domain.
+The following sample assumes that spritesheet is kept under the same domain.
 Otherwise CORS policy will not allow this.

 **Outcome:**